 None of these

 Option a is incorrect.
-This answer is incorrect as partition tolerance is not been considered.
+This answer is incorrect as partition tolerance has not been considered.

 Option b is incorrect.
 This answer is incorrect as consistency is given priority over availability.

 Option c is correct.
-This answer is correct because the system needs to be highly available in case of a partition tolerance.
+This answer is correct because the system needs to be highly available in case of a partition tolerance requirement.

 Option d is incorrect.
 Please go through the use cases again, one of the remaining options is the correct answer.